nullptrT/liblogcpp/README.md

 #### Logging with severities

-Simply include `severity_logger.hpp` in your file.
+Simply include `severity_logger.hpp` in your file or use the global logger from `log.hpp`.
 The usage is the same as with the simple logger, but you can do
 ```c++
 lg << "The standard severity defaults to log::normal" << log::endrec;